Mega-Fi/megafi-docs/docs/clm/overview.md

 - Continuous rebalancing enabled by MegaETH's low gas costs
 - Real-time performance tracking and analytics
 - Capital efficiency up to 95% vs 60-70% for manual positions
-- Composable with MEGA DEX and MEGA Hedge
+- Composable with DEX and Hedge

 ## How It Works